 For purposes of this opinion letter, we have examined copies of such agreements, instruments and documents as we have deemed an appropriate basis on which to render the opinions hereinafter expressed.
 In our examination of the aforesaid documents, we have assumed the genuineness of all signatures, the legal capacity of all natural persons, the accuracy and completeness of all documents submitted to us, the authenticity of all original documents, and the conformity to authentic original documents of all documents submitted to us as copies (including telecopies).
+We also have assumed that the Shares have not been issued in violation of the ownership limit contained in the Company's Articles of Amendment and Restatement of Declaration of Trust.
 As to all matters of fact, we have relied on the representations and statements of fact made in the documents so reviewed, and we have not independently established the facts so relied on.
 This opinion letter is given, and all statements herein are made, in the context of the foregoing.